ReStartQ/zaregoto/README.md

 <br />
 Lookup an anime or manga.
 <br/>
-Get anime op/ed theme song videos, gifs, and more.
+Get anime op/ed theme song videos, gifs, quotes, and more.
 <br/>